Retroity/funny/README.md

 # funny
-An imaginary Github Repository made by ChatGPT simulating a Linux terminal.
-This bot even wrote it's own README.
+An imaginary Github Repository made by ChatGPT simulating a Linux terminal, inspired by this article: https://www.engraved.blog/building-a-virtual-machine-inside/

-I don't know who should be considered responsible, but it's public domain.
+ChatGPT was asked, while simulating a linux terminal, to clone a non-existant GitHub repository by OpenAI called "funny".
+The files that were within that repository were able to be listed though ls.
+The contents of each individual file was grabbed through cat.

+The only file that didn't actually work was MAKE_funny.py.
+ChatGPT was asked to fix it's own work and it did.
+It was able to execute these scripts that it had fabricated within itself.

+I don't know who owns this, considering that ChatGPT created it, but both myself and ChatGPT agree that this repository is licensed under the Unilicense.

 The README suggests making a pull request with your changes.
 Please don't actually do that.
+I'm not going to accept it.
+Maybe use this in a shared server, I don't know.

 **It wrote the following README:**